geminimvp/activerecord-multi-tenant/README.md

 * **What if my tenant model is not defined in my application?**

   The tenant model does not have to be defined.
 Use the gem as if the model was present. `MultiTenant.with` accepts either a tenant id or model instance.

+* **What if I'm adding the gem to an existing application?**

+  After adding the tenant model, you will need to modify each sharded model's table to include a tenant_id column.
+You can then remove the primary key constraint on id for that table, and replace it with a compound primary key of the id and tenant_id columns (see MultiTenant::MigrationExtensions for the SQL commands to make this happen).
+Note that compound keys will mess up any existing foreign key relationships you may have, so you will need to re-establish those relationships on the compound key.

 ## Credits